gymrek-lab/gymreklab.github.io/doc/Expanse.rst

 Some notes:

 * The output flag determines the file that stdout is written to.
 This must be a file, not a directory.
-  You can use some placeholders in the output location such as `%x` for job name and `%j` for job id.
+  You can use some placeholders in the output location such as :code:`%x` for job name and :code:`%j` for job id.
 * Use the error flag to choose stderr's output location, if not specified goes to the output location.
 * There may be an optional shebang line at the start of the file, but no blank or other lines between the beginning  and the :code:`#SBATCH` lines